 BENEFITS OF SLOWING DOWN PATENT PROSECUTION

-While it’s not common for businesses to delay the patent process, there are several compelling reasons to do so in certain contexts:
+While it’s not common for businesses to intentionally delay the patent process, there are several compelling reasons to do so in certain contexts:

 1. USE PENDING CONTINUATIONS AS A DETERRENT

 If you have an issued patent and a pending continuation for the same invention, this can create uncertainty about the scope of protection that you will ultimately get for the invention.
+That uncertainty generally works to your benefit and adds value to your patent portfolio.

 - Design around your issued patent, because you might be able to cover their product with broader claims in the continuation.